Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### Afforestation & Reforestation
 Schemes such as REDD+ involve large TNCs exchanging carbon credits.
 The Surui people received payment from Natura which was used to finance the planting of trees in deforested and degraded areas.

 NGOs also have a large role to play.
 The Parica project is in the 4th most deforested state of the Amazon, and is planting 20 million trees over 100,000 hectares of land.
-Although a monoculture this still plays a role in carbon sequestration and reduces
+Although a monoculture this still plays a role in carbon sequestration and reduces surface runoff, allowing the degraded land to be restored and contribute to the rapid cycling of water and carbon again.

 The UK's FSC has sponsored projects across Amazonia and works with companies to support sustainable forestry.
-In 2020, this accounted for
+In 2020, this accounted for 220,000 hectares and has also acounted for over 350,000 tonnes of CO2 sequestered annually.

 #### Improved agricultural techniques
+Deforestation for cattle ranching and growing crops such as soya is unsustainable.
+The soil does not hold many nutrients as nitrogen, potassium and phosphorous are absorbed quickly by the large rainforest trees.
+After deforestation this is considerably reduced - rates seldom reach 1 cow per hectare.
+This encourages practices like "slash and burn" when areas of rainforest are just cleared and moved on to the next areas when the soil is no longer profitable, after only a few years.